arkime/arkime/wiseService/README.md

 ### Install Dependencies

-The app uses dependencies that are all bundled and minified using [webpack][webpack] via `npm run build`.
+The app uses dependencies that are all bundled and minified using [webpack](https://webpack.js.org) via `npm run build`.
 This compiles the application into an output directory, in this case `wiseService/vueapp/dist`.
 This is done automatically when starting the application with `npm start`.

 The app uses a number of node.js tools for initialization.
 You must have node.js and its package manager (npm) installed.
 You can get them from [node](http://nodejs.org/).